White House now says Trump disagrees with Russian request to question U.S. diplomat

 “It's another sign that this president is very happy making himself a client of Vladimir Putin,” Murphy said.

-Separately, a resolution offered by Flake, and Chris Coons, D-Del., expressing support for the U.S. intelligence community failed Thursday after Senate Majority Leader John Cornyn, R-Texas, objected to it, calling it merely “symbolic” and saying that he’d rather Congress work on tougher sanctions against Russia.
+Separately, a resolution offered by Flake and Sen. Chris Coons, D-Del., expressing support for the U.S. intelligence community, failed Thursday after Senate Majority Leader John Cornyn, R-Texas, objected to it, calling it merely “symbolic” and saying that he’d rather Congress work on tougher sanctions against Russia.